holium/webrtc-dev-server/README.md

-# webrtc-dev-server
-A simple webrtc server to host for development
+# A simple websocket server to host for development